-The White House announced today that the President Donald J. Trump has signed an Executive Order requiring every agency to establish a Regulatory Reform Task Force to eliminate red tape.
+The White House announced on February 24 that the President has signed an Executive Order requiring every agency to establish a Regulatory Reform Task Force to eliminate red tape.
 Under the E.O.:

 - Each Regulatory Reform Task Force will evaluate existing regulations and identify candidates for repeal or modification.

 - Each agency’s Task Force will focus on eliminating costly and unnecessary regulations.